mattjhlee/MBM-Garden/README.md

     -plant a new plant in new garden helper
     -plant plant in existing garden (adds gardener to garden) -they need the xp required

+#an input to bring you back to the main menu, something to take you to the created garden.
+A success message
+#would you like to try to plant a smaller amount?

+years of experience cap?